About the project

 mediums / refer to the description

-This scene depicts a typical Korean public school from the ’70s where children fool around between old wooden desks and the coal stove burning in the middle.
+This work depicts a typical Korean public school from the 1970s, where children play around old wooden desks and a coal stove burning in the middle.

 It is uncertain when it began, but some say ‘Seodang’ came about in the 16th century.
 It was a place of learning before schools were established in Korea.
 In this scene, I depicted a Seodang where some children focus on the lesson while other children are distracted and talking.

-Gwageosiheom stated examinations that were used to recruit public servants in Korea a long time ago.
-Because it was a very important exam, sometimes they were conducted in front of the king, as it is shown in this model.
+The civil service examination called “Gwageosiheom” were state examinations used to recruit public servants in Korea long ago.
+Due to their importance, these exams were sometimes conducted in front of the king, as depicted in this model.

 Only sixty years before, there were many bookstores that moved around selling books on a rear cart.
 On days these moving bookstores came to town, many people came out of their houses to browse the books.